-Example 01: How R Thinks
+Example 01: Up and Running with R

 We will be working with the most recent stable versions of R and RStudio, as well as with a number of additional packages.
 You will need to install R, RStudio, and the necessary packages on your own computer.